Paint: Application

 After liquid paint is applied, there is an interval during which it can be blended with additional painted regions (at the "wet edge") called "open time".
 The open time of an oil or alkyd-based emulsion paint can be extended by adding white spirit, similar glycols such as Dowanol (propylene glycol ether) or open time prolongers.
 This can also facilitate the mixing of different wet paint layers for aesthetic effect.
 Latex and acrylic emulsions require the use of drying retardants suitable for water-based coatings.
 Depending on the quality and type of liquid paint used, the open time will vary.
 Oil paints for instance are renowned for their open time as oil paints allow for artists to blend the colors for extended periods of time without having to add any extending agents.

-Paint application by spray is the most popular method in industry.
-In this, paint is aerosolized by the force of compressed air or by the action of high-pressure compression of the paint itself, and the paint is turned into small droplets that travel to the article to be painted.
-Alternate methods are airless spray, hot spray, hot airless spray, and any of these with an electrostatic spray included.
-There are numerous electrostatic methods available.

 Dipping used to be the norm for objects such as filing cabinets, but this has been replaced by high-speed air turbine-driven bells with electrostatic spray.
 Car bodies are primed using cathodic elephoretic primer, which is applied by charging the body depositing a layer of primer.
 The unchanged residue is rinsed off and the primer stoved.

 Many paints tend to separate when stored, the heavier components settling to the bottom, and require mixing before use.
 Some paint outlets have machines for mixing the paint by shaking the can vigorously for a few minutes.

 The opacity and the film thickness of paint may be measured using a drawdown card.

 Water-based paints tend to be the easiest to clean up after use; the brushes and rollers can be cleaned with soap and water.

 Proper disposal of left over paint is a challenge.
 Sometimes it can be recycled: Old paint may be usable for a primer coat or an intermediate coat, and paints of similar chemistry can be mixed to make a larger amount of a uniform color.

 To dispose of paint it can be dried and disposed of in the domestic waste stream, provided that it contains no prohibited substances (see container).
 Disposal of liquid paint usually requires special handling and should be treated as hazardous waste, and disposed of according to local regulations.